Mount Royal's social networking guidelines

-When identifying yourself as a Mount Royal University employee, student or group online, there are certain guidelines and best practices to keep in mind.
+When identifying yourself as a Mount Royal University department, faculty, employee, program or service on social media, there are certain guidelines and best practices to keep in mind.
 (Please note: these guidelines are intended specifically for marketing and communications and not for any social networking activities related to classroom instruction, teaching and learning, or scholarship.)

 What is social networking?

-Social Networking can be described as engaging with your audience in a long term, interactive, two-way dialogue online.
-Social networking can encompass any social media tool such as Facebook, Twitter, YouTube, blogs, podcasts, LinkedIn to name only a few.
+Social Networking can be described as engaging with your audience in a long term, interactive conversation to build relationships and create community online.
+Social networking can encompass any social media tool such as Facebook, Twitter, Instagram, YouTube and more.

 Be aware of relevant institutional policies — Users must abide by all applicable institutional policies such as those covering Acceptable Use Policy for Mount Royal Computer Resources, Code of Ethics, Conflict of Interest, Copyright legislation, Freedom of Information and Protection of Privacy (FOIPP) legislation, and for students, the Code of Student Conduct.

-Add value not noise – Ensure what you write would be considered beneficial to your audience.
-Information should be engaging, timely and relevant.
-Don’t spam others or use social networking as a personal promotional blow horn.
-Ensure your communication is direct and strategic.
+Add value not noise — Ensure what you post would be considered beneficial to your audience.
+Information should be engagng, timely and relevant.
+Don’t spam others or use social networking as an advertising channel.

 Legal considerations — Your comments, posts and links (peruse and validate all links before posting) must not contain defamatory, obscene or illegal material.
 Comments must abide by Canadian law such as libel, slander copyright and FOIPP and copyright.
-If you are posting images and photos, ensure you have the proper permissions.
+Images or videos that include trademark or copyright materials may not be posted from MRU channels.

 Be transparent and authentic — Be open and honest at all times.
-If you are commenting on behalf of your department or area — say so.
 Never pretend to be someone else and post/comments about Mount Royal University.
-If you are posting your personal opinion (not necessarily the department you represent) say so.
-Use “I” versus “we”.
+Employees that use personal accounts to represent MRU must adhere to university Guidelines.

 Maintain confidentiality — Never post confidential or proprietary information about Mount Royal, its staff, its students or its alumni.
-Don’t post anything you wouldn’t be comfortable seeing on the cover of your local newspaper.
+Be cautious about posting images that may contain confidential information on computer screens, whiteboards or documents.

 Consistent communication — Social networking is about entering into a long term conversation.
 Avoid creating an account, posting once or twice and then not use it again for months.
-Ensure you have a plan that will allow for regular communication over a long period of time, one year as a minimum is a good rule of thumb (e.g. staff dedicated to social networking).
+Ensure you have a plan that will allow for regular communication over a long period of time including staff dedicated to social networking.

 Big picture — Mount Royal University has an institutional social networking strategy.
-When developing a department/area plan one should consider the impact on the campus-wide plan.
-For more information contact Marketing and Communications.
+When developing a department/area plan please contact Marketing and Communications before creating a MRU social account.

 Dedicated resources — establishing, monitoring and maintaining a current and relevant social networking presence is time-consuming and requires significant time and attention.
 Do not start the process unless you have made provisions to dedicate the appropriate human resources toward it.

-Style Guide adherence — No matter which social networking tool you are using.
-Spelling and grammar are important, but different applications may call for different approaches, naming conventions and tone (Twitter as an example).
+Style Guide adherence — No matter which social networking tool you are using, spelling and grammar are important.
 For specific guidelines visit Mount Royal University’s Style Guide which can be found on MyMRU.

 Training opportunities — Take advantage of available training and professional development opportunities.
 For example, the Marketing and Communications hosts workshops and “how to” sessions on specific social networking sites periodically.
 If you are ever in doubt, check with your team leader or contact Marketing and Communications.